cda-tum/mqt-predictor/README.md

 # Adjustment of training data generation process

-The adjustment of all three parts is possible and described in the following:
+The adjustment of the following parts is possible:

 ### Compilation Path and Compilation Pipelines